BK-Bagchi/e-school/README.md

-# E-Sechool, an online school
+# E-Sechool, a prototype of an online education based school